wynessgp/sqa-risk-recreation/docs/bva/domain/DieRollParser.md

 - Namely, do a pairwise comparison of each side's dice when sorted in non-increasing order.
   - If the defender's roll \>= attacker's roll, the defender wins that battle.
   - If the defender's roll \< attacker's roll, the attacker wins that battle.
-  - This should be done until the defender runs out of dice to pair with attacker dice.
+  - This should be done until the defender/attacker runs out of dice to pair with the opposing side.

 ## BVA Step 2
 Input: